AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md

 >
 >**Related Articles**
 >
->Learn more about creating additional users and assigning them roles in&nbsp; [Getting Started with Marketo](../../../getting-started.md).&nbsp;
+>Learn more about creating additional users and assigning them roles in  [Getting Started with Marketo](../../../getting-started.md).

 >[!NOTE]
 >